On isometry and isometric embeddability between ultrametric Polish spaces: Terminology and notation

 \section{Terminology and notation}

 We now describe the basic terminology and notation used in the paper.
 Recall that a quasi-order is a reflexive and transitive binary relation.
 Any quasi-order $S$ on a set $X$ induces an equivalence relation on \( X \), that we denote by $E_S$, defined by $x \mathrel{E_S} x'$ if and only if $x\mathrel{S}x'$ and $x'\mathrel{S}x$.
 A quasi-order is a \emph{well quasi-order} (wqo for short) if it is well-founded and contains no infinite antichains.
-In the 1960's Nash-Williams introduced the notion of \emph{better quasi-order} (bqo for short): the definition of bqo is quite involved, but to understand the references to this notion in this paper it suffices to know that, as the terminology suggests, every bqo is indeed a wqo.
+In the 1960's Nash-Williams introduced the notion of \emph{better quasi-order} (bqo for short): the definition of bqo is quite involved, but to understand the references to this notion in this paper it suffices to know that, as the terminology suggests, every bqo is indeed a wqo, and to use as black boxes some closure properties of bqo's.

 If $\mathcal{A}$ is a countably generated $\sigma$-algebra of subsets of $X$ that separates points we refer to the members of $\mathcal{A}$ as Borel sets (indeed, as shown e.g.\ in \cite[Proposition 12.1]{Kechris1995}, in this case $\mathcal{A}$ is the collection of Borel sets of some separable metrizable topology on $X$).
 A map between two sets equipped with a collection of Borel sets is Borel (measurable) if the preimages of Borel sets of the target space are Borel sets of the domain.
 The space $(X, \mathcal{A})$ is standard Borel if $\mathcal{A}$ is the collection of Borel sets of some Polish (i.e.\ separable and completely metrizable) topology on $X$.
 Except where explicitly noted, in this paper we will always deal with standard Borel spaces.